On Masks

 A man cannot wear a mask.

-A man can speak on behalf of another man or woman explicitly, while sharing his own being as vouching for the word of another.
+A man can speak on behalf of another person explicitly, while sharing his own being as vouching for the word of another.

 Historically, in order to communicate some truths it seems that some authors needed to wear masks to avoid immediate violence looming right outside their door in the form of witchhunts for even the slightest heresy from common dogma.
-But in our age, especially keeping in mind the Straussian framework, some contemporary authors have begun to attribute new sayings to old authors as a method of avoiding accountability.
+But in our age, some contemporary authors have begun to attribute new sayings to old authors as a method of avoiding accountability (and they use Leo Strauss’s writings as a justification for this approach).

 My words declare the uprightness of my heart, and what my lips know they speak sincerely.